Jill Saward: Subsequent developments

 Four days after the incident, The Sun published a photograph of Saward with just her eyes blacked out, as well as an image of her home on its front page, jeopardising her anonymity.
 The newspaper's editor, Kelvin MacKenzie, said he printed the images because a rape victim only earned the right to anonymity once a suspect had been charged with the offence.
 This led to the Press Council amending its guidelines and the closure of that legal loophole.

-In 1990, with the help of friend Wendy Green, Saward wrote a book about her experiences, called Rape: My Story.
+In 1990, with the help of friend Wendy Green, Saward wrote a memoir about her experiences, called Rape: My Story (1990).
 At the same time she featured in an Everyman programme for the BBC with Jenni Murray.
 In doing so, she became the first British rape victim to waive her right to anonymity.
 The documentary was used to educate judges about the trauma suffered by rape victims.

 In 1998, Saward met Horscroft, the leader of the gang but who had not been involved in the rape, and reportedly forgave him for his role in the crime.
 Horscroft had been freed in 1996; he died in 2012.

 Saward told Elizabeth Grice in an interview for The Daily Telegraph in 2006: "Of course, sometimes I thought it might be quite nice to be full of hatred and revenge.
 But I think it creates a barrier and you're the one who gets damaged in the end.
 So, although it makes you vulnerable, forgiving is actually a release.
 I don't think I'd be here today without my Christian faith.
 That's what got me through".